 The rate house prices are rising has slowed ahead of the EU Referendum with greater uncertainty expected from the Brexit vote.

 There has been a 20% fall in demand for new-build homes and interest in the London housing market due to the EU Referendum.

 Homeowners borrowed £8.2 billion for the month to April 2016 down £5.4 billion or 40% after a significant rise in mortgage activity last month.

 The surge in buy-to-let investors ahead of the stamp duty tax has helped to increase mortgage lending to a new high in February.

 Equity Release may involve a Lifetime Mortgage or a Home Reversion Scheme.
 To understand the features and risks, please ask for a personalised illustration.
 Equity Release may affect your entitlement to means tested state benefits and will impact on the size of your estate.
 For Equity Release London City Mortgages charge a fixed fee upon completion of £695.
 For Mortgages a fixed fee is charged on application.
 Typically this is from £295 up to £495 for the services selected.

 Equity Release - Equity Released from your home will be secured against it.
 Mortgages – Your home may be repossessed if you do not keep up repayments on your mortgage or other loans secured against it.
 Think carefully before securing other debts against your home.
 The information contained in this website is subject to the UK regulatory regime and is therefore intended for consumers based in the UK.

 020 8801 5856

 London City Mortgages Limited is a registered company in England & Wales under company number 09278987.
-London City Mortgages Limited is an Appointed Representative of Blackstone Moregate Limited (FCA no. 459051) which is authorised and regulated by the Financial Conduct Authority.
+London City Mortgages Limited is an Appointed Representative (FCA no. 655965) of Blackstone Moregate Limited (FCA no. 459051) which is authorised and regulated by the Financial Conduct Authority.
 LCM and LCM Equity Release are trading names of London City Mortgages Limited.